rahul-n18/Student-Library/README.md

 <br>

 <h2 align="left">Idea 💡: </h2>
-<p align="left">My Idea is simple but I feel it is essential.
-I want to build an app which covers majority of the things that are required by students for their Day to Day Life.
-For example Instead for browsing an entire web for some book, we can have a library which provides them the book they need.
-Not only that, An app which gives you latest Updates of Tech world, An app that will help you in growing your career, An App which gives you Motiavtion and guides you to the path with which you can become a better Person and where Like minded people can Talk and Discuss about future and Tech.<p>
+<p align="left">My idea is simple but I feel it is essential.
+I want to build an app which covers majority of the things that are required by students for their day to day life.
+For example instead for browsing the entire web for some book, we can have a library provide it to them.
+Not only that, an app which gives you latest updates from the tech world, an app that will help you to grow your career, an app which motivates you and guides you towards the right path or a place where like minded people can talk and discuss about various stuff.<p>
 </h3>

 <p align="center">
   <a href="#why">Why</a> •
   <a href="#features">Features</a> •
-  <a href="#for-you">For You?</a> •
+  <a href="#for-you">For You?</a>

 </p>